2023 Most Popular Electrical & Power Installation Undergraduate Certificate Schools in Minnesota

 While working on their Undergraduate Certificate, electrical transmission installation majors at Hibbing Community College accumulate an average of around $11,868 in student debt.

 Northland Community and Technical College came in at #10 in this year’s edition of the Most Popular Electrical & Power Installation Undergraduate Certificate Schools in Minnesota ranking.
-Located in the remote town of Thief River Falls, Northland Community and Technical College is a public school with a small student population.
+Located in the remote town of Thief River Falls, Northland Community and Technical College is a public college with a small student population.

 Of the 20 students majoring in electrical transmission installation at Northland Community and Technical College, 95% are male and 5% are female.